oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 4. The broker MAY ignore `MQTT.CONNECT` packets received on the closed transport without sending a response, treating them as arriving on a closed connection.

+For MQTT 3.1.1, the broker MUST NOT send `MQTT.DISCONNECT` (it is a client-to-server-only packet [MQTT311] §3.14).
+Instead:

+1. Once the broker has closed a transport for a given session (Section 6.5.2), the broker MUST close any subsequent connection attempt on that transport immediately without sending `MQTT.DISCONNECT`.
+2. The broker SHOULD NOT include any in-band backoff indication, as MQTT 3.1.1 has no properties in the CONNECT/CONNACK or DISCONNECT packets.
+The client SHOULD use a fixed backoff interval (RECOMMENDED: 5 seconds) before attempting another connection on the rejected transport for the same session.
+3. The broker MAY ignore `MQTT.CONNECT` packets received on the closed transport without sending a response, treating them as arriving on a closed connection.

-The client MUST comply with the `Server Keep Alive` backoff value when rejected by the broker.
+The client MUST comply with the `Server Keep Alive` backoff value when rejected by the broker (MQTT 5.0).
 If the client receives a rejection on the closed transport, the client MUST wait at least the indicated interval before attempting any further connection on that transport for the same session.
+For MQTT 3.1.1, the client MUST apply a fixed backoff (RECOMMENDED: 5 seconds) after any connection attempt on a transport that was previously closed for this session.

 ---